Leveraging the Power of the Cloud with Cisco SD-WAN

 Gone are the days when administrators had to run around WAN devices to provision resources, make updates or troubleshoot issues.
 Cisco SD-WAN centralizes WAN management whereby administrators can view entire network operations on a single dashboard and instantly make changes.
 With automated zero-touch provisioning, networks can instantly scale up to meet severe traffic spikes.

 The network traffic is exponentially increasing and so are bandwidth expenses.
-Adding to the complexity is the influx of various types of devices, technologies and methodologies.
+Adding to the complexity is the influx of various types of devices, technologies, and methodologies.
 Cisco SD-WAN transforms complex and expensive WAN networking into an easy and cost-effective networking solution by clearly differentiating the data and the control plane.
 A corporate network channel comprises different data types ranging from streaming video to simple text messages.
 While some of the data is mission-critical and sensitive, another portion might be a simple entertaining YouTube movie.
-SD-WAN enables you to manage this data at the application level wherein you can identify the type and nature of the data and route it through different channels.
+SD-WAN enables you to manage this data at the application level.
+With the help of this you can identify the type and nature of the data and route it through different channels.
 While sensitive data can travel through expensive MPLS channels, YouTube and social media data can go through a normal channel.

 By segregating the data, businesses not only save time and operational costs, but they can also improve the quality of service by maintaining SLAs.
 Moreover, SD-WAN is available in flexible subscription tiers.
 According to Cisco ROI calculator, an average business that operates 50 sites with two Mbps bandwidth would spend around $2.5 million, which is a reduction of 66% when compared with traditional network management costs.